Do you feel the rats are winning the rat race?

 • A famous visual artist who’s’ paintings sold for thousands of dollars

-Each had a story to tell about their journey into the dark pit of addiction and how the clawed their way back.
-All were also moms and dads, brothers, sisters, sons and daughters with their own unique story.
-Each had a story about someone who reached out and helped them reclaim their lives
+Each had a story telling about their journey into the dark corners of life and how they clawed their way back.
+All were moms, dads, brothers, sisters, sons, daughters, cousins, uncles and aunts.

-The kindness shown through a simple smile acknowledging their humanity and worth could make all the difference.
+The kindness shown through a simple smile acknowledging their worth could make all the difference.
 Smiles and kindness may be their bridge back to healthy living and productive lives.

 A Place for RelationshipsWhat does this mean for the workplace?
-If you suddenly start smiling when you seldom smile awkward questions may be asked about your mental stability
+If you are known as a grumpy Gus who has suddenly started radically smiling, there may bring awkward questions about your mental or emotional stability

 As you work collaboratively, the people around your help make better decisions.
 You help them as well.
 When we lift each other up, everybody wins.